 After Sarah Winchester’s death the entire estate was inherited by her niece, who ended up auctioning it off because its off-kilter design and the sheer absurdity and insanity of its layout made it fairly worthless for the average buyer.
 It would be bought and opened for public display in 1923, and the mysteries only continued from there.
 Secret attics and rooms are sometimes turned up and there is a rumor that a hidden treasure lies buried somewhere within its walls.
 Yet even stranger are the stories that the place is haunted.
 Apparitions, disembodied voices, cold spots, visitors being tapped or nudged by unseen hands, you name the paranormal activity and the Winchester house probably has it.

 Tales of the hauntings famously attracted the attention of the great magician Harry Houdini, who came to debunk it all as an illusion caused by the building’s surreal design, and came away not quite sure what to think.
-In the 1990s there was also an extensive month-long paranormal investigation carried out here by parapsychologist Christopher Chacon that failed to find any evidence of ghosts.
-Nevertheless, stories of hauntings at what is now known as “The Winchester Mystery House” have continued right up to the present, just more secrets among many to be found here.
+In the 1990s there was also an extensive month-long paranormal investigation carried out here by parapsychologist Christopher Chacon, that according to him supposedly scientifically documented a variety of unexplained phenomena.
+Whether real or not, stories of hauntings at what is now known as “The Winchester Mystery House” have continued right up to the present, just more secrets among many to be found here.